savaslabs/minterpress-pinata-proxy/README.md

 The application includes a Procfile and is ready to be deployed to Heroku.
 To deploy to Heroku, follow the instructions at [Creating Apps from the CLI](https://devcenter.heroku.com/articles/creating-apps).

-***IMPORTANT: Prior to deploying, the 'pluginBaseUrl' variable in the .env file most be updated with the URL plugin will be hosted / making requests from.
-By default, it will be set to a wildcard * allowing access from anywhere***
+---

-### Sample valid .env file values (Make sure URLs DO NOT end in a trailing slash '/')
+## Sample valid .env file values (Make sure URLs DO NOT end in a trailing slash '/')

 Wildcard Example (Default):

 ```
-env=local
 basePluginUrl=*
 ```

 If the port is not 80, the port should be specified:

 ```
-env=local
 basePluginUrl=http://localhost:3000
 ```

 Using a test proxy that's not local running port 80:

 ```
-env=dev
 basePluginUrl=http://104.131.119.16
 ```

 Using a test proxy that's not local running port 8000:

 ```
-env=dev
 basePluginUrl=http://104.131.119.16:8000
 ```

 Ideally, in production this should be an HTTPS connection through port 80:

 ```
-env=prod
 basePluginUrl=https://mymintingwebsite.com
 ```